Updated

 3. What is enrollment?

-During the enrollment process, the participant:
+During the enrollment process, you:

 4. What does an AB541 include – classes, sessions, meetings?